kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 Page<Product> findByCategoryId(@RequestParam("id") Long id, Pageable pageable); ===> spring will build and execute a query SELECT * FROM PRODUCT WHERE CATEGORY_ID=?;<br>
 If you don't want the query bbuilt by spring, you can use @Query annotation to build your own custom query for REST repo method.
 Data REST automitcally exposes endpts for query methods: /search/queryMethodName

+In computer software, a data access object (DAO) is a pattern that provides an abstract interface to some type of database or other persistence mechanism.
+By mapping application calls to the persistence layer, the DAO provides some specific data operations without exposing details of the database.The Data Access Object (DAO) pattern is a structural pattern that allows us to isolate the application/business layer from the persistence layer (usually a relational database, but it could be any other persistence mechanism) using an abstract API.The functionality of this API is to hide from the application all the complexities involved in performing CRUD operations in the underlying storage mechanism.
+This permits both layers to evolve separately without knowing anything about each other.